 Saint Bavo Street.
 On the first photo to the left the Belfry and in front, the Saint Bavo Cathedral – an originally Romanesque church rebuilt from the mid-XIIIth century in Gothic style.
 Shortly before the construction works were completed in the mid-XVIth century, the church was plundered by a Calvinist sect.
 Stained glass windows and statues were smashed, paintings and other artwork destroyed (>>>).
 On the following photos, the Cathedral in the front look.

 The side street brought me to the Town Hall (on the first photo to my left).
-On the next picture, a quick look upon the Town Hall tower.
-On the way back yet again the Belfry in front.
+In the next picture, a quick look at the Town Hall tower.
+On the way back yet again, the Belfry in front.
 I am walking back alongside the blue line on my map.

 The reverse look from the Westside to the Eastside on the Saint Bavo Street.
 In front – the Saint Nicholas Church, further the Belfry and far behind the Saint Bavo Cathedral.
 The second photo was made three hours later than the first one as the sun was already going down.
 The buildings are of a warmer look.
 I am standing on the Saint Michael Bridge over the river Leie.

 On the Saint Michael bridge.
 A view on the Leie (alongside the pink line on my map).
 To my back, a huge Saint Michael Church.
 How big it is, I saw only as I walked down the bridge to the Leie boulevard.

 The font views are onto the Leie boulevards.
 The one to my right hand is called the Grass Quay (or Graslei), and the one to the left side is called Corn Quay (or Korenlei).
 Both quays belonged in Medieval times to the Port of Ghent.